ipozdnyakov/small_x_dijets/readme.txt

 			  Sample -> ReadSample() -> ReadFile()

 /access_to_the_event	- [DONE] class "Measurement" - combination of several observables,
-			  includes cuts and all relevant parameters and weights Measurement -> ReadEvent()
+			  Measurement -> ReadEvent()

 /efficiency_calc	- [TO BE DONE]